eric1foard/quick-budget/README.md

 # Roadmap
+## To Do
+0) Add comments to explain.
+0.5) Improve variable naming.
+1) User can add fields
+2) Total changes (color as well?) depending on +/-
+3) Forecast - calculate accumulating savings over months, or diminishing from total.

+## Ideas
-- put forms into toggle-able subheadings.
-- each subheading shows subtotal
+- put forms into toggle-able subheadings (optional).
+If so, each subheading shows subtotal.
-- user can add items
+- Loan interest - enter loans and their interest, and enter a monthly payment amount - calculates total interest paid, helps user find how much is appropriate to put towards loans.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).